Support staff capability

-C2C digital resource libraries (DET login required) contain a wide range of interactive learning objects and materials.
-The libraries below are accessed via the staff Learning Place and a DET login is required.
+C2C digital resource libraries (department login required) contain a wide range of interactive learning objects and materials.
+The libraries below are accessed via the staff Learning Place and a department login is required.

 Independent and Catholic schools, may access these resources through

 Contemporary Practice Resource (department login required) to tap into peer-reviewed teaching ideas and resource banks to support the effective use of ICT in the classroom.

 Queensland state school staff can access professional learning resources and eJournals through the

 department's online library (department login required).